WordPress/gutenberg/packages/block-editor/src/components/copy-handler/README.md

 );
 ```

-_Note:_ The `CopyHandler` only catches cut, copy and paste events coming from its props.children.
+_Note:_ The `CopyHandler` only catches copy/cut and paste events coming from its props.children.
 In this example, the child is the `BlockList` component.
+These events are intercepted only when there is a block-editing context and at least one block is currently selected.

 ### Props